giacecco/JSRulez/README.md

 ## Rule properties

 ### _priority_
 Easy.
-See the two rules below:
+See the rules below:

 ```JavaScript
 { priority: 2,